linkarzu/linkarzu.github.io/_posts/neovim/2025-02-14-obsidian-to-neovim.md

 ![Image](./../../assets/img/imgs/250214-seasmamon.avif){: width="200" }

-- But hey, maybe I'm just old and boring and some people to find it useful and like it, this is just my personal opinion
+- But hey, maybe I'm just old and boring and some people to find it useful and like it, remember that this is just my personal opinion

 ## How to search for files in Neovim compared to Obsidian